Emmeline1101/verademo/README.md

 - `make build` will build the docker image
 - `make run` will run the built docker image
 - `make restart` will rebuild the image and restart the container

+> You must build the image before you can run a container with that image.

+## Workflow when doing the assignment

+The assignment asks you to run the project, understand some of the exploits, and try to fix them.
+Therefore you are expected to read the source code of the project, and make some modifications to mitigate the threat.

+So the first thing you do is to run `git clone ...` to download the project.
+After doing so, you can find the source code of the project under `verademo/app`.

+You build the project by running `docker build ...` , run the project by running `docker run ...`, and go to http://127.0.0.1:8080 to explore the web app.

+After you have explored enough and understood the exploits, you modify the source code in `verademo/app` to mitigate some of the threats.
+Each time you modify the source code you need to rebuild the project by running `docker build ...` and rerun the project by running `docker run ...` to see the effect of your changes.

+You must rebuild and rerun the project to see your changes.